eat-sleep-code/camera/README.md

 ```
 ### Add an alias

+To make launching the program more efficient you will want to create an alias to the program.
+To do this, execute the following from the Terminal window:
 ```
 cd ~
 sudo nano .bash_aliases
 ```

-Add the following code to the .bash_aliases.
+... and then add the following code to the .bash_aliases file:
 ```
 function camera {
-	python ./camera/camera.py $@
+	python3 ./camera/camera.py $@
 }
 ```
+Save the file, exit nano.
 Restart your computer to allow the alias to take effect.

 ---